What Is Outplacement?

 When outplacement emerged in the 1960s, companies typically offered career assistance primarily to executives and upper-level employees, affording them the trappings of a familiar work environment—a satellite office, a phone, and an assistant—to aid in looking for employment.
 In the 1990s, full-time consultants became a common added service.

-These two offerings—the “brick-and-mortar” provision of a satellite office and one-on-one or group coaching — continue in outplacement today and have defined the scope of services for the past five decades.
+These two offerings—the “brick-and-mortar” provision of a satellite office and one-on-one or group coaching—continue in outplacement today and have defined the scope of services for the past five decades.
 But times have changed; organizations face new challenges, but also benefit from new advantages of a modern labor market.
-Outplacement service features should match the needs of today’s job seekers with on-the-go career coaching and innovative job seeker technology.
+Outplacement service features should match the needs of today’s job seekers with on-the-go and remote, at-home career coaching and innovative job seeker technology.

 Drawbacks of outplacement